-Membership on the Executive Council is terminated by:
+Membership on the Board of Directors is terminated by:

 Written resignation;

-Missing two consecutive Executive Council meetings unless excused by the President.
+Missing two consecutive Board of Directors meetings unless excused by the President.

-A member of the Executive Council may be removed from the Council by a two-thirds vote of the Executive Council.
-Termination of tenure occurs when a member of the Executive Council elected to an office of the Association vacates his original seat on the Executive Council.
+A member of the Board of Directors may be removed from the Board by a two-thirds vote of the Board of Directors.
+Termination of tenure occurs when a member of the Board of Directors elected to an office of the Association vacates his original seat on the Board of Directors.

 Section 6.
 Meetings

-At least three meetings of the Executive Council will be convened between the annual conferences, including one immediately preceding the conference.
-Meetings will be attended in person by council officers, representatives and committee chairs. .
+At least three meetings of the Board of Directors will be convened between the annual conferences, including one immediately preceding the conference.
+Meetings will be attended in person by Board officers, representatives and committee chairs. .
 Every attempt should be made to accommodate conference call in to the meeting.
 Proxy representatives are allowed.
 Any member of the Association is welcome at the meetings as an observer.

-In the event of a time –sensitive matter between meetings that requires timely decision by the Executive Council, the matter will be presented to Council Representative by email.
-Three work-days will be allotted to Council members to consider the matter, offer discussion or pose questions prior to registering their vote.
-Non-contact by Council members will result in forfeiture of vote on motion item.
-At a meeting, a quorum may be established by Council members in attendance and in attendance by phone in.
+In the event of a time –sensitive matter between meetings that requires timely decision by the Board of Directors, the matter will be presented to Board Representative by email.
+Three work-days will be allotted to Board members to consider the matter, offer discussion or pose questions prior to registering their vote.
+Non-contact by Board members will result in forfeiture of vote on motion item.
+At a meeting, a quorum may be established by Board members in attendance and in attendance by phone in.
 Motions will be tabled if a quorum is not met by these measures.
 Email voting may be presented for simple resolutions or as posed by the President.

 ARTICLE VI—COMMITTEES